 - Telex release: A Telex is a digital copy of the original B/L. It can also be presented to secure the release of the shipment.
 The carrier issues it to the actual shipper once the shipper sends the original B/L after payment, and the consignee or buyer can use it to access the shipment.
 A Telex release is not a substitute for original B/L; however, it is fast, convenient, and lowers the costs of shipping the original B/L.

 - Sea waybill/express bill of lading: An Express release is a digital B/L used under specific circumstances and where physical bills of lading are not used.
 It is recommended among trusting parties.

-- Switch bill of lading: Switch B/L is the second set of original bills of landing and is created to substitute the original B/L from the actual shipper.
-It represents the same cargo as the original B/L. It is used when the intermediary intends to conceal the actual shipper’s identity from the buyer, wants to consolidate separate purchases under one bill of lading form, and when the point of discharge has to change due to a resale before the goods get to the buyer.
+- Switch bill of lading: Switch B/L is the second set of original bills of lading and is created to substitute the original B/L from the actual shipper.
+It represents the same cargo as the original B/L. It is used when the intermediary intends to conceal the actual shipper’s identity from the buyer, wants to consolidate separate purchases under one form, and when the point of discharge has to change due to a resale before the goods get to the buyer.

 - Straight bill of lading: A straight B/L is a non-negotiable contract that ensures a shipment is solely released to the designated/named recipient.
 Therefore, it should be marked as non-negotiable.

 - Clean bill of lading: A clean BL is issued when a shipment is received without any faults in the paperwork and condition.
 In situations where there were any defects identified, a clean BL should NOT be issued.

 - Onboard: An onboard BL is issued when a shipment is loaded onto a ship, and the ship’s master signs the bill in circumstances where payment for cargo is on the condition that a letter of credit is issued.